chironjit/ryzone/README.md

 This app is a work in progress.
 Some key pending items:

 1. Background daemon
 2. Pkexec (instead of sudo -E)
 3. Packaging and release of appimage
 4. Tray icon
 5. Power profiles
 6. Install / deploy script

+## Required for build
+Building the app requires `cmake`, `build-essential`, `libpci-dev` & `libclang-dev`

+`sudo apt install cmake build-essential libpci-dev libclang-dev`

 ## Building & Running the app
 To build and run the release version, run

 `cargo build && sudo -E ./target/release/ryzone`